ibioChile/VidalLab/Pipelines/Tomato GRNs repository/ATAC-seq/README.md

 ##  Notes
 - Before starting, make sure `Sol4.fa` (the reference genome) is in the working directory
-- Modify the paths to Picard and Java modules based on your cluster environment.
-- The pipeline assumes paired reads are named with `_R1` and `_R2` or follow a consistent naming convention.
 - Consider adding SLURM job dependencies (`--dependency=afterok:jobID`) for stricter execution order.
 - Remember to make each .sh script executable (chmod +x script.sh).
+- Modify the paths to Picard and Java modules based on your cluster environment.
+- Adjust genome size in MACS2 for different species.

 ---